microsoft/playwright/docs/src/multi-pages.md

 ## Handling popups

-If the page opens a pop-up, you can get a reference to it by listening to the `popup` event on the page.
+If the page opens a pop-up (e.g. pages opened by `target="_blank"` links), you can get a reference to it by listening to the `popup` event on the page.

 This event is emitted in addition to the `browserContext.on('page')` event, but only for popups relevant to this page.